 To edit an existing channel, select the three dots to the right of the channel name and choose Edit.

-- Under Target Channels to a Group(s), start typing the name of a group and select a group from the results list.
+- Under Target Channels to a Group(s), start typing the name of a group or snapshot and select a group from the results list.
 You can add more than one group.

 - Select Save to apply changes.